Dr Hazel Beaumont

 3. Daniel Pigeon Fund, Geological Society of London; Summer 2020.
 For a project titled: Provenance of Lower Cretaceous Sandstones within the West Indian Rift System of India and the Lower and Middle Indus basins of Pakistan.
 I received £1280.

-At UWE I teach sedimentary processes and environments, the basics of geology to allow geographers and environmental scientists to understand the past, tectonic and hazards.
-As well as this I help student to understand extraction for resources and environmental assessments.
+At UWE I teach geological processes and landforms including geological time to geographers and environmental scientists to understand the past, tectonics and hazards.
+As well as this I help students to understand extraction for resources and environmental assessments.
 I love fieldwork and therefore help students learn by taking them into the field on most modules I teach on.

 Before taking up my post here I was a teaching fellow at the University of Birmingham where I undertook teaching across all UG levels and across multiple geography and geology programmes.
 While undertaking this post I was completing my Ph.D. in sedimentary geology at Keele University.
 I also hold an MSc in Structural Geology and Geophysics and a BSc in Geology with Geography.